fmtm/fmtm/README.md

 ## TODO's

-- An sliding image area.
+- An sliding image element.
 - A search bar that updates the current content with the search results.
 I'll probably use AngularJS.

 ## Me